 Sufganiyot, or Hanukkah jelly doughnuts, are a favorite treat in Israel and a sweet alternative to the traditional Hanukkah latkes or potato pancakes.
-No one ever says no to doughnuts, and this two-bite version fits any appetite perfectly.
+No one I’ve met has ever said no to donuts, and this two-bite version fits any appetite perfectly.
 The dough can be refrigerated overnight, so the doughnuts are easy to prepare in advance.
-I generally make a double batch (I make it in the bread machine), refrigerate the dough, and pinch off portions as needed for fresh treats or for taking along to a Hanukkah celebration.
+I generally make a double batch (I prefer to make it in the bread machine), refrigerate the dough, and pinch off portions as needed for fresh treats or for taking along to a Hanukkah celebration.
 You can sprinkle sugar over the doughnuts or fill them with jelly, as is more traditional.
 Originally published December 3, 2010.–Marcy Goldman

 Hanukkah Jelly Doughnuts | Sufganiyot Recipe